ejgr-mtsiw/cad/Atividade 3/README.md

 This program shares an array between all the processes in the pool using blocks of similar, but variable, size using MPI_Scatterv

+## mpi-somav
+This program uses MPI_Reduce to aggregate partial sums calculated from a random array scattered using MPI_Scatterv